-- 1. The objectives of this Chapter are to establish development controls to: - (a) compliment the provisions of the LEP relating to Centre development - (b) facilitate development in Centres in a manner that is consistent with Wollongong's Centres hierarchy; - (c) deliver on our community's goals for an innovate and sustainable economy and a healthy community in a liveable city; - (d) support the success of Centres as vibrant and active places for social and economic activity; - (e) ensure development in Centres is of a high urban design standard and makes a positive contribution to the amenity, useability and accessibility of the public domain; - (f) ensure that development in Centres responds appropriately to the natural, built and cultural context; - (g) balance the efficient movement of people and goods with supporting the liveability and amenity of places on the road network; - (h) improve the active transport connections to and within Centres; - (i) ensure Centres contribute to Council's goal to achieve net zero emissions by 2050; - (j) facilitate a diverse and vibrant night-time economy in the Regional City, Major Regional Centres and Major Town Centres. - 2.
-Development in all Centres and Peripheral Sales Precincts is to be consistent with this Chapter.
+- 1. The objectives of this Chapter are to establish development controls to: - compliment the provisions of the Wollongong LEP relating to Centre development (a) - fFacilitate retail and business developments in Centres in a manner that is consistent with (b) Wollongong's retail and business Ccentres hierarchy strategy;

+- deliver on our community's goals for an innovate and sustainable economy and a healthy (cb) community in a liveable city: - (d) support the success of Centres as vibrant and active places for social and economic activity; Ensure large retail and business development does not detrimentally affect existing or business zones or the range of services offered by existing retail shopping centres in existing business zones; - (ee) Ensure that buildings for retail and business ensure development in Centres are is of a high urban design standard and makes a positive contribution to the amenity, useability and accessibility of the public domain; streetscape and street activity; - Establish building envelope controls for Wollongong's retail and business centres; (d) - ensure that development in Centres responds appropriately to the natural, built and cultural (fe) context Provide transitions in built form between retail and business centres and surrounding residential areas; - Improve linkages and connections within balance the efficient movement of people and (gf) goods with supporting the liveability and amenity of places on the road network; - improve the active transport connections to and within Centres retail and business centres; (h) - (ig) Facilitate the construction of development with efficient environmental performance over its lifecycleensure Centres contribute to Council's goal to achieve net zero emissions by 2050; - facilitate a diverse and vibrant night-time economy in the Regional City, Major Regional (i) Centres and Major Town Centres.